-- 4.20 In most cases basements are unlikely to be considered acceptable for conversion to HMO accommodation. - 4.21 For basements, we will only grant planning permission where there is a reasonable outlook from windows in each bedsit and each habitable room within the basement.
-We will also only grant planning permission where there is no known flood risk, or where flood risk has been managed to the satisfaction of both the Environment Agency and the Council. - 4.22 When considering whether there is a reasonable outlook from a window in a habitable room in a basement, the Council will consider the function of the space to which it looks onto.
+4.20 In most cases basements are unlikely to be considered acceptable for conversion to HMO accommodation.

+4.21 For basements, we will only grant planning permission where there is a reasonable outlook from windows in each bedsit and each habitable room within the basement.
+We will also only grant planning permission where there is no known flood risk, or where flood risk has been managed to the satisfaction of both the Environment Agency and the Council.

+4.22 When considering whether there is a reasonable outlook from a window in a habitable room in a basement, the Council will consider the function of the space to which it looks onto.
 For example, it would not be considered appropriate if the window looks directly onto a bin storage area or where cars will be parked.
-The Council would expect a minimum distance of 3m from a habitable window to an area of bin storage or car parking. - 4.23 More generally, internal floor levels should not be more than 1 metre below the existing ground level from outside (it will not be acceptable to excavate land in order to provide a reasonable outlook).
+The Council would expect a minimum distance of 3m from a habitable window to an area of bin storage or car parking.

+4.23 More generally, internal floor levels should not be more than 1 metre below the existing ground level from outside (it will not be acceptable to excavate land at the front of the property to provide a reasonable outlook, but this may be possible at the side or rear of a property subject to design considerations, flood risk issues, impact on a heritage asset, amount of amenity space that is left and residential amenity issues).
 This is to prevent accommodation from being dark, gloomy and damp.
 Basements can be used for storage, laundry rooms, bicycles or other uses.
 This restriction on excavation to provide a reasonable outlook from a basement applies especially to 'heritage assets' as additional excavation can affect the appearance of the building.